 - Lower dumbbells past your head keeping arms mostly straight with elbows slightly bent.
-Keeping abdominals tight raise dumbbells back to start.
+Then, keeping abdominals tight raise dumbbells back to start.
 Low back should stay firm against the floor throughout.

 Repeat the circuit 3 times through for a complete 20-minute upper body workout!

 2. Quads & Hamstring Workout

 Did someone say leg day?!
 Lower body strength training workouts are some of the most commonly searched workouts on the internet because who doesn’t love a good leg burn?

 Equipment: You will need a set of medium-to-heavy dumbbells.
-I would personally grab a set of 12 or 15 lb dumbbells but anywhere between 8 lb and 20 lb dumbbells would be advised depending on your level of fitness.
+Also I would personally grab a set of 12 or 15 lb dumbbells but anywhere between 8 lb and 20 lb dumbbells would be advised depending on your level of fitness.